-This week η Journal reported a change to Facebook's algorithm that has been in place since 2018 that "rewarded outrage," according to internal Facebook memos.
+This week, the Wall Street Journal reported a change in Facebook's algorithm that has been circulating since 2018 and "rewarded anger," according to internal Facebook notes.

-But the Wall Street Journal also reported that the memos showed "that CEO Mark Zuckerberg resisted the proposed fixes" and that the internal memos "offer a glimpse into how much Facebook knows about the flaws in and how he often does not want to fix them.”facebook iguru b
+But the Wall Street Journal also reported that the memoirs showed "that CEO Mark Zuckerberg resisted the proposed fixes" and that the internal notes "offer a glimpse of how much Facebook knows about the flaws in its platform and how often it does not want to fix them." ”

 In the fall of 2018, Jonah Peretti, CEO of BuzzFeed, sent an email to a senior Facebook Inc. executive.